jadew33/PostgresSQL-Gym2/README.md

 # w22-van-the-man

+Van, if you want to update your website or hire freelancers, fork the repo and then deploy the new edited project using a platform of your choice

-How to clone and run this repo locally (code editor like vscode required) and then use the terminal
+How to clone and run this repo locally (code editor like vscode required)

+Using the terminal,

 Clone the repo: